- What Happens After an Arrest in Springfield, Illinois

-- Why the First Hours After an Arrest in Illinois Matter Most
+- Why the First 24 to 48 Hours After an Arrest Matter Most

-- Mistake 4: Talking About Your Case With Others
+- Why You Should Never Discuss Your Criminal Case With Others

 After an arrest in Illinois, what you do next matters as much as the charge itself.
 The hours and days following an arrest are critical.
 Early mistakes can weaken a defense, limit options, and create problems that are hard to undo.